HHHao-1/Learning/杂记/CET-4.md

    some people say that ...
    Everyone says that the society is becoming better and better, more and more convenient, and more and more intelligent.

-   subways and high-speed trains are also a good way to solve the heavy traffic.
+   Taking the subway or the high-speed train is also a good way to solve the problem of the heavy traffic.

    It is said that ...
    There is a legend that ...